SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml/README.md

 ## Usage Instructions

-- Clone the repository to your local machine
+- Clone this repository
-- Obtain the dataset by searching the title "A Multi-Parameter Dataset for Machine Learning Based Fruit Spoilage Prediction in an IoT-Enabled Cold Storage System" by Nshekanabo Marius and Stanley Mugisha
+- Use the dataset file `Dataset.csv` included in the repo
 - Follow the step-by-step implementation and analysis documented in the Jupyter notebook `fruit_spoilage_prediction_iot_ml.ipynb`

 ## Acknowledgments